Showing posts with label Ecclesial Vocations. Show all posts

 So, as I begin to respond to these questions, let me suggest that other posts I have put up here on writing a liveable Rule or writing a Rule of Life are important as background and should be referred to.
 The most important caveat I can reiterate is that if one is writing a Rule of Life that is truly liveable, it must be rooted in the candidate's lived experience.
 Expect that the process of preparing to write and writing such a Rule with the help of a mentor will, on average, take approximately two to four years depending on the degree of preparation one has in this.
 This process is important for candidates and their dioceses in discerning and providing the appropriate formation needed to live c 603 eremitical life well.
 A liveable Rule can never be just a list of things I do and things I avoid doing (though it will likely include some of these).
 Each of the questions above needs to fit organically and integrally into a sound vision of eremitical life that is edifying to the Church and world!
 They must demonstrate a sense of c 603 and what living the terms of that canon means and requires of the individual hermit!!
 All of my responses to these questions presuppose this fundamental truth.

 How many spiritual direction clients in a day are prudent or wise?
 First of all, it must always be remembered that hermits who do spiritual direction are primarily hermits.
 We are called to live the silence of solitude and stricter separation from the world (i.e., that which is resistant to Christ), and only thereafter or within this foundational context are we involved in limited ministry.
 So, for instance, I don't see clients every day (or even every week) and I rarely see more than two or three on the days I do see clients.
 The same is true of mentoring other hermits or hermit candidates.
 To do more than this demands more time and energy than I have to give to this, and it begins to be destructive of my eremitical life itself.
 Others will have different circumstances than I do and may be able to see more clients.
 Even so, every c 603 hermit must remember that active ministry is always a part-time and significantly limited part of our lives.
 If we do this kind of work, it must spill over from our lives in the silence of solitude and draw us back into this context as well.
-Especially, it must not be a relief from our silence of solitude or something we do to give our lives meaning.
+Especially, it must not be a relief from our silence of solitude or something we do to give our lives meaning (though of course it can add to its meaning).
 Instead, it must be a limited activity we offer to others because our lives already have a fullness of meaning, the meaning that comes from being called to be a solitary hermit who witnesses to the Gospel of Jesus Christ.
 Our ministry to others is an expression of this meaning spilling over beyond the hermitage walls.

 Unless the hermit is also a priest, or writes this requirement into his/her Rule, the c 603 hermit is not required (in Law) to say any hours of the Liturgy of the Hours.
-That said, it is really difficult for me to understand how a hermit living in and as part of the beating the heart of the Church could live a day without praying the official Prayer of the Church in some significant way.
+That said, it is really difficult for me to understand how a hermit living in and as part of the beating heart of the Church could live a day without praying the official Prayer of the Church in some significant way.
 Some hermits pray 2 or 3 of the hours (Lauds, Vespers, Compline, and Vigils or the Office of Readings are the major ones included here) while others pray at least some of the minor hours as well.
-We each need to find out the number of Hours necessary as an aid to praying our day, in fact, in praying our very lives day in and day out.
-For some, the LOH is really helpful in this and especially, it allows us to be true to an ecclesial vocation reflecting belonging to and representing the long Judeo-Christian tradition of prayer.
-For many of us praying the Hours also reminds us of our standing as religious under c 603.
+We each need to discover the number of Hours necessary as an aid to praying our day, in fact, in praying our very lives day in and day out.
+For some, the LOH is really helpful in this, and especially, it allows us to be true to an ecclesial vocation reflecting belonging to and representing the long Judeo-Christian tradition of prayer.
+For many of us, praying the Hours also reminds us of our standing as religious under c 603.
 Personally, I understand the LOH to be a striking symbol of this (c 603) vocation's ecclesial nature and a significant way to ensure our lives are steeped in Scripture.

 Diocesan hermits are allowed to have pets, of course.
 (Anchorites are often known for having a cat, for instance!)
 Your question is really about evangelical or religious poverty though.
 Some hermits would see the cost of caring adequately for a pet (food, medical care, time for adequate exercise and play, and training (not for cats, of course!)) as making such a pet an extravagance or a distraction.
 Others of us find the pets necessary as part of our vocation both to be fully human and to care for God's creation as we can.
 Poverty has never been defined in only one way in the history of religious life or the Gospel Counsels.
 So, for instance, Franciscan poverty is different from Benedictine poverty is different from Carmelite poverty, and so on.